Photo: salva.tours/Shutterstock

 Photo: funkyfrogstock/Shutterstock

 Some consider these seven islands off the northeast coast of Sicily to be the loveliest of all the Italian islands, and they may well be ones that you’ve actually heard of.
-They range from dry Panarea to green, vine-studded Salina Island.
-There is also Vulcano, where you can walk alongside a crater still discharging sulfurous gases, or Stromboli, which is actually a scary, conical volcano emerging from the sea.
+They range from dry Panarea to green, vine-studded Salina.
+There is also Vulcano, where you can walk alongside a crater still discharging sulfurous gases, and Stromboli, which is actually a dramatic, conical volcano emerging from the sea.
 Guided hikes take you near the top of Stromboli, one of Italy’s three active volcanoes, as the sun goes down, so you can watch it spewing its fiery red contents into the night sky.

-Panarea, the second smallest of the islands, is also the poshest, attracting to its inlets the mega-yachts of the world’s superrich.
+Panarea, the second smallest of the islands, is also the poshest, attracting to its inlets the mega-yachts of the world’s super-rich.
 No cars are allowed here, which is nice, but beyond walking on paths to its pristine beaches, there’s not much to do.
-We recommend Salina, where the volcano has long been dormant and tiny farms, vineyards, and forests green the island.
-It has the most options for accommodations and several great restaurants in which to savor Sicilian-inspired dishes.
+I recommend Salina, where the volcano has long been dormant and tiny farms, vineyards, and forests make the island lush and green.
+It has several great restaurants where you can enjoy Sicilian-inspired dishes.
 After dinner, order a glass of the sweet Malvasia wine.

 Cala Corsara, Maddelana, Sardinia, Italy